Japan's latest big thing: 'virtual YouTubers' | The Japan Times

 Why are they becoming so popular?

-Before then, Kizuna Ai, who is seen as the pioneer of this field, was the only popular VTuber.
+Before then, Kizuna Ai, who is seen as the pioneer of the field, was the only popular VTuber.
 But several other characters debuted in December and attracted attention.

 For instance, Kizuna Ai, which looks like a teenage girl, plays a mobile game in one video.
 When it can’t play well, it eventually gets riled up and says, “I’ll never play this s——y game ever again!”